nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ##### Implementation

-This feature is facilitated by the `AddOrderCommand`, which extends from the `MultiLevelCommand` class.
+The add order feature is supported by the `AddOrderCommand`, which extends from the `MultiLevelCommand` class.
 The user will enter multiple rounds of input before an `Order` is successfully added to the system.

 Before giving an example usage scenario, lets assume that the user has already added some inventory items to be tracked by the system, but has not added any orders yet.